theGaryLarson/CFA-Project-Factory/project-factory/incident-resolution-procedures.md

 If you believe someone is in immediate physical danger, please call your local emergency number.

-You may report a potential violation of the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md) in writing or in a spoken conversation as indicated below.
+You may report a potential violation of the [CFA Code of Conduct](https://github.com/theGaryLarson/CFA-Project-Factory/blob/main/project-factory/code-of-conduct.md) in writing or in a spoken conversation as indicated below.

 ### Submit in writing

-To report a violation in writing, please email [conduct@cncf.io](mailto:conduct@cncf.io),  which goes to all primary (not alternate) members of the CNCF Code of Conduct Committee (CoC Committee).
+To report a violation in writing, please email [`insert cfa email`](mailto:''),  which goes to all primary (not alternate) members of the CFA Code of Conduct Committee (CoC Committee).
 If you do not want your report to be received by all members of the CoC Committee, either because you want to submit a report anonymously or because one of the CoC Committee members has a conflict of interest, you may send your report directly to any individual member of the CoC Committee.

 ### Submit in spoken conversation

 If you prefer to report the violation in a spoken conversation, you may request a telephone conversation or virtual meeting with a CoC Committee member.
-If the incident occurs at an event, you may report the incident in person either to a member of the Linux Foundation Events Team or a member of the CNCF CoC Committee.
+If the incident occurs at an event, you may report the incident in person either to a member of the Events Team or a member of the CFA CoC Committee.

 ### How to report anonymously

-If you desire to submit a report anonymously, please send a message directly to any individual member of our CoC Committee through the CNCF Slack and let them know you would like to submit a Code of Conduct report anonymously.
+If you desire to submit a report anonymously, please send a message directly to any individual member of our CoC Committee through the CFA Slack and let them know you would like to submit a Code of Conduct report anonymously.
 If you submit your report anonymously, that member of the CoC Committee will share the contents of your report with the rest of the CoC Committee, but they will not disclose your identity as the reporter to the other members of the CoC Committee (unless such disclosure is necessary to comply with applicable laws or a court order, or to protect you or someone else from imminent danger).

 ## What information to include in your report